ylieder/yelp_dataset_analysis/README.md

 *Remark*: The pipeline computes estimators for six different settings, which could take some time to compute.
-My results were reached with datasets of size 80,000 users and a maximum feature size of 10,000 features, but much smaller training parameters yield almost the same accuracies:
+My results were reached with datasets of size 80,000 users and a maximum number of features of 10,000, but much smaller training parameters yield almost the same accuracies:

 - *Params 1:* 80,000 samples (users), 10,000 Features